oracle/graalpython/docs/user/README.md

      -DarchetypeVersion=24.1.0
    ```

-2. Build a native executable using the [ GraalVM Native Image "tool"](https://www.graalvm.org/latest/reference-manual/native-image/) plugin that was added for you automatically:
+2. Build a native executable using the [GraalVM Native Image "tool"](https://www.graalvm.org/latest/reference-manual/native-image/) plugin that was added for you automatically:
     ```bash
     mvn -Pnative package
     ```

 3. Once completed, run the executable:
-    ```
+    ```bash
     ./target/polyglot_app
     ```
     The application prints "hello java" to the console.